 The purpose of the Indigenous Planning Summer Institute (IPSI) is to introduce concepts of Indigenous planning; Examine the Sustainable Development Institute (SDI) theoretical model of sustainability as a guide for Indigenous Planning; Visit the Menominee community and forest and surrounding tribal communities to see different examples of Indigenous Planning in practice.

-Indigenous Planning Summer Institute was hosted by CMN SDI on May 31 - June 3, 2016 and June 5-9, 2017 at Shawano, Wisconsin.
+- Indigenous Planning Summer Institute, Hosted by CMN SDI on May 31 - June 3, 2016 and June 5-9, 2017, Shawano, Wisconsin.

 - July 12, 2017: Indigenous Planning Sumemr Institute 2017